 - Watering Point, Piped Sewage, Washeteria, Electric (AVEC), Landfill, Health Clinic, Volunteer Fire Department, Fire Station, Roads, Equipment Rental, Building Rental

 - The Anvik River, west of the Yukon, allows access during the summer by barge and float plane.
 The city would like to develop additional dock and harbor facilities.
-The state-owned 4,000' long by 75' wide, gravel airstrip provides year-round access.
-Three miles of local roads are used by 3-wheelers, snowmachines, and dog teams.
+The state-owned gravel airstrip provides year-round access.
+Three miles of local roads are used by all-terrain vehicles, snow machines, and dog teams.

 - State Ferry